Falling Short of the Stars: The crash of Virgin Galactic’s SpaceShipTwo

 Meanwhile, Scaled Composites continued to oversee the development and testing of the spacecraft, beginning with its first “captive” flight — without being released from WhiteKnightTwo — in March 2010, followed by its first gliding flight test in October.
 The flights, carried out at Mojave Air and Space Port in the California desert, were piloted by experienced test pilots working for Scaled Composites, whose job was not only to fly the spacecraft but to identify areas where there was room for improvement.
 Plenty of these were found, and the vehicle underwent constant modifications throughout the testing process.

 In 2013 and early 2014, the program advanced to powered flight testing, in which SpaceShipTwo’s rocket motor would be activated for longer and longer periods, eventually building up to the full 60-second burn required to reach its planned apogee of 360,000 feet.
-These test flights went off largely without a hitch, but they did reveal that the rocket engine was underpowered and caused serious vibrations that made it difficult for the pilots to read their instruments, forcing a major pause in testing while Scaled Composites worked with its engine subcontractor, Sierra Nevada Corp., to redesign the engine.
+These test flights went off largely without a hitch, but the data did prompt Scaled Composites to consider a redesign of the engine to improve its performance.
+The exact reasons for the last minute change, including whether there were any problems with the original engine, were not revealed by the company.

-By the summer of 2014, the two companies had put together a new rocket motor which would produce more power and fewer vibrations by burning a nylon-based solid fuel instead of the rubber-based fuel used previously.
+By the summer of 2014, Scaled composites and its contractors had put together a new rocket motor which would produce more power by burning a nylon-based solid fuel instead of the rubber-based fuel used previously.
 With the new engine in place, Scaled Composites planned to resume test flying SpaceShipTwo in the fall of that year, with a self-imposed deadline at the end of October.

 The October test, designated “powered flight #4,” or PF04 for short, was to be the first powered flight since January 2014, and would feature a 38-second rocket burn, the longest thus far.
 Preparations for the flight were made months in advance, from acquiring the requisite permits from the federal government to training the flight crew, who spent the summer and early fall conducting dozens of mock test flights on Scaled Composites’ SpaceShipTwo simulator.